-Check the high availability status on each machine: dscontrol highavailability status The machines should each have the correct role (backup or primary) and states.
+8. Check the high availability status on each machine:

+The machines should each have the correct role (backup or primary) and states.
 The primary should be active; the backup should be in standby mode.
 The recovery strategies must be the same.

 - 9. Set up the cluster, port, and server information on both machines. - 10.
-Start the manager and advisors on both machines.
+Optional: Enable replication of connection and affinity records.